 US sets up missile defense in S. Korea as North shows power

-There are 1 comment on the WMBF story from 9 hrs ago, titled US sets up missile defense in S. Korea as North shows power.
-In it, WMBF reports that:
+There are 1 comment on the WAVE-TV Louisville story from 13 hrs ago, titled US sets up missile defense in S. Korea as North shows power.
+In it, WAVE-TV Louisville reports that:

 U.S. military vehicle moves as South Korean police officers try to block residents and protesters who oppose a plan to deploy an advanced U.S. missile defense system called Terminal High-Altitude Area Defense, or THAAD, in ... .
 In this Monday, April 24, 2017 photo released by the U.S. Navy, the Ohio-class guided-missile submarine USS Michigan is greeted as it arrives in Busan, South Korea, for a sc... .